adityasriv22/OpenGL/README.md

 # OpenGL Programmes
-A list of programems in opengl
+A list of programmes in opengl